autoai-org/AID/docs/guide/overview.md

 To reduce the time and efforts for annotating datasets, versioning, deploying and sharing models, we proposed and developed CVFlow for Open Computer Vision Workflow.
 It is a suite of toolkits and libraries that currently provides

-- Intelligent annotation that can help annotators improve efficiency by providing suggestions
+- Intelligent annotation that can help annotators improve efficiency by providing suggestions.

 - Package manager that manages models, datasets, services and serving environment.